senaonp/senaonp/README.md

-### Level up! 🌱
+### level up! 🌱

 i'm an engineer that works on cloud web applications and architectures ☁️

-my educational background is in bioengineering 🧬 but i self-studied web-development during university as a hobby, and it resulted in my current career. continuously looking to improve both within and outside the tech field and produce new stuff
+educational background is in bioengineering 🧬 but i self-studied web-development during university as a hobby, and it resulted in my current career. continuously looking to improve in various areas and produce new stuff

 -----